 Well, a new web security system makes this simple to identify, modern web browsers display color and company names in the address bar that help you know that the site is trustworthy.

-Websites that do not have an HTTPS label will need an SSL certificate to be identified as a secure site by Chrome.
-The SSL certificate encrypts the communication between both parties, thus providing a secure interaction between the web server and user.
+Websites that do not have an HTTPS label will need an SSL certificate to be identified as a secure sites by Chrome.
+The SSL certificate encrypts the communication between both parties, thus providing a secure interaction between the web server and the user.